notnotmelon/factorissimo-2-notnotmelon/README.md

 Factorissimo is a mod about putting your factory inside buildings, and then putting those buildings inside other buildings.

 Help translate this mod on [GitHub](https://github.com/notnotmelon/factorissimo-2-notnotmelon/pulls)
-Also check out the [Space Exploration](https://mods.factorio.com/mod/space-factorissimo-updated) extension for this mod.
 This mod supports [Factorio Maps](https://youtu.be/zDkEtZGG0IQ)
-Want to help translate this mod?
-Visit our [Crowdin](https://crowdin.com/project/factorio-mods-localization) page.

 ---